The Bichon Frise is a small but fluffy dog, so it can be difficult to estimate how much owning one will cost if you’re not familiar with the breed.

 Assuming that you don’t already own a Bichon Frise or another dog, your initial costs will represent your most significant one-time outlay (barring unforeseen medical costs, of course).
 There’s plenty of gear that you’ll need to get if you’re going to own a dog, and while you can make do with items around the house, sooner or later, you’ll have to bite the bullet and get your dog the stuff that they need.

-These costs can be mitigated somewhat depending on the quality of the items that you buy, but remember that more expensive items are usually higher quality, and that may save you money in the long run.
+These costs can be mitigated somewhat, depending on the quality of the items that you buy, but remember that more expensive items are sometimes higher quality, and that may save you money in the long run.
+But only if you’re buying from a reputable breeder, of course.

 List of Bichon Frise Care Supplies and Costs